tripleee/SmokeDetector-wiki/Commands.md

     sd cmd1
     sd cmd1 cmd2
     sd cmd1 cmd2 cmd3
+    sd cmd1 cmd2 cmd3 cmd4
+    sd cmd1 cmd2 cmd3 cmd4 cmd5

-cmd1 will be invoked in the most recent message, cmd2 on the message before that and cmd3 on the message before that.
+cmd1 will be invoked in the most recent message, cmd2 on the message before that and cmd3 on the message before that, and so on.

 It's also possible to skip a message.
 Replace a command by a - to skip a message.
 For example, `sd - delete` skips the most recent message and